opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 class OCRSynapse(bt.Synapse):
    """
     A simple OCR synapse protocol representation which uses bt.Synapse as its base.
-    This protocol enables communication betweenthe miner and the validator.
+    This protocol enables communication between the miner and the validator.

     Attributes:
     - image: A pdf image to be processed by the miner.